cds-snc/ircc-rescheduler/docs/location-setup.md

     ...
   },
 ```
-Note: can be empty if using checkLocationDays
+Note: recurring can be empty object if using checkLocationDays

 - Optional `blocked`: CSV string containing dates that should be blocked i.e. holidays
 - Optional `checkLocationDays` function that can be used to handle custom day logic in place of the default `recurring` setup